Kaibu/ASM/README.md

 This tool can be very helpful to monitor your server under load, to spot bad coded parts in your mission/mod.
 It will give you an impression, how well your server/mission scale with player/AI/object numbers.

 Additional to the history graph of FPS value, now the value **FPSmin** is drawed as a graph.
-By watching this graphs you can **easily spot lags** on your server, without being in game.
+By watching this graphs, you can **easily spot lags** on your server, without being in game.

-Alongside to the well known FPS (frames per second), an very interesting value **CPS** is introduced here.
+Alongside to the well known FPS (frames per second), an very interesting value, **CPS**, is introduced here.
 **CPS** is expressed by **condition** **evalations** per **second** and measured from an reference condition in `fn_ASM.fsm`.
 You can realize this **CPS** value as the reciprocal of the current "minimal response delay" of local AI in the running mission.

 You can now watch up to three different number values, returned by free configurable .sqf code pieces.
-To enable this counters, set **objectcountintervalX** in asm.ini to a value > 0 [sec] and add an .sqf code string to **objectcountcommandX** entry in asm.ini (see example).
+To enable this counters, set **objectcountintervalX** in asm.ini to a value > 0 [sec] and add an .sqf code string to
-By watching the number of several mission-objects via **OCX**, you can check if your cleanup-routine is working well and what objects are loading your server.
+**objectcountcommandX** entry in asm.ini (see example).
+By watching the number of several mission-objects via **OCX**,
+you can check if your cleanup-routine is working well and what objects are loading your server.

-asm.ini example (default):
+example **asm.ini** (default):

     [ASM]
     objectcountinterval0=30